-As one who is admittedly unqualified to determine if a month is an appropriate amount of time to date before saying "I love you," I instead spoke to dating and relationship expert Meredith Golden to gather her opinion on the matter Here's what she said:
+As one who is admittedly unqualified to determine if a month is an appropriate amount of time to date before saying "I love you," I instead spoke to dating and relationship expert Meredith Golden to gather her opinion on the matter.

 "[One month is] not too soon if you spend every single day together for an entire month," says Golden.
 "That's long enough to fall in love and to verbally express it."
-So basically, if you've done a relationship "Whole 30" for the month, just do it.
+So basically, if you've done a relationship for every minute for the past month, just do it.
 But what if you miss a few days here and there?
 A month is a long time.

 My initial thought is: I don't know of anyone who's spent every single day together the entire first month of their relationship, and maybe that's the point.
 My unsolicited opinion is that if you have 30 days in a row to spend with your new boo, maybe there are other parts of your life that are lacking?
 But love is love, and stranger things have happened, so the 30-day rule seems like a good one.